conan-io/docs/reference/commands/misc/user.rst

       -r REMOTE, --remote REMOTE
                             Use the specified remote server
-      -j JSON, --json JSON  json file path where the user list will be written to
+      -j JSON, --json JSON  json file path where the user list will be written to -s, --skip-auth       Skips the authentication with the server if there are local stored credentials.
+It doesn't check if the current credentials are valid or not

 **Examples**: